yueyinqiu/Dereverbic-Legacy/README.md

 - `speech`: It only refers to anechoic speech.
 - `reverb`: It refers to reverberant speech.
 - `epoch`: Since the dataset is very large, each iteration randomly selects data rather than following a predetermined order.
 During training, the concepts of epoch, batch, and iteration are used interchangeably.

-## License

-This repository is open source under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/). owever, some models, loss functions, and metrics refer to other projects.
-Please follow the corresponding licenses.
-For some that do not clearly state the license, please be sure to respect the rights of the original authors.